JaSt17/raaven_Pipeline/README.md

 #### **Step 4: Sample Barcode Processing**

-- Extracts barcodes known from the Plasmid Library from provided cell/tissue samples.
+- Extracts barcodes from provided cell/tissue samples.
 - Processes a CSV file containing **Sample** and **Group** data.
+- Normalizes read counts to per million reads for easier comparison
 - Saves results in a log table and stores identified fragments in a CSV file.

 ---